 Speakers aren’t likely to change.
 But they might.

-Bob Burdenski is an internationally-recognized annual giving and engagment programs consultant for schools, colleges and universities.
-He is a prolific writer and published author, often appearing in CURRENTS Magazine, the member magazine of the Council for the Advancement and the Support of Education (CASE).
-Bob is the author of three CASE books: Innovations in Annual Giving: Ten Departures That Worked, which presents ten U.S. case histories of advanced annual giving strategies; More Innovations in Annual Giving, Ten Global Departures That Worked, which features case histories from institutions around the world; and a new CASE book, Online Innovations in Annual and Regular Giving, Ten Dozen Departures That Worked.
+Bob Burdenski is an internationally-recognized annual giving and engagement programs consultant for schools, colleges and universities.
+Bob is the author of three CASE books: Innovations in Annual Giving: Ten Departures That Worked, which presents ten U.S. case histories of advanced annual giving strategies; More Innovations in Annual Giving, Ten Global Departures That Worked, which features case histories from institutions around the world; and Online Innovations in Annual and Regular Giving, Ten Dozen Departures That Worked.
 In 2013, Innovations in Annual Giving was published by Fudan University in Shanghai, becoming the first CASE book translated into Chinese.

 Ellen Whitlock Baker

-Ellen is the Senior Director of Alumni and Stakeholder Engagement at the University of Washington Alumni Association/Alumni and Stakeholder Engagement.
+Ellen is the Assistant Vice President, Alumni Engagement at Seattle University.
 Adept at creating meaningful and relevant shared learning experiences for multi-dimensional audiences, she is passionate about building authentic relationships across a workplace and the community.
 Ellen loves thinking about how to use data to help organizations make decisions that drive towards their goals and tell powerful stories about their impact.
-Ellen works with professionals across the UW to support and facilitate broad based engagement in support of UW and UWAA initiatives.
-She oversees UWAA/ASE’s metrics development and reporting, working with central Advancement colleagues to measure the impact of the engagement work done by ASE and the UW’s schools and colleges.
-Previously, Ellen served as the Director of Information and Evaluation at the Evans School of Public Policy and Governance at UW, directing the School’s communications and marketing and assisting the Dean with institutional analysis and strategy.
+Previously, Ellen served as Senior Director, Alumni & Stakeholder Engagement at the University of Washington, and as the Director of Information and Evaluation at the Evans School of Public Policy and Governance at UW.
 After receiving her Master of Public Administration from the Evans School in 2009, Ellen worked for Shunpike, a nonprofit arts services organization, as its first Program Manager.
 She received her bachelor’s degree in theatre from Whitman College.
 Ellen serves on the board of CASE District VIII, and chaired the CASE District VIII conference in 2020.

 Correan Barker, MPA